 I'll explain the mistakes I made and how they were corrected (or how I learned to live with them!).

 Planning the Root Cellar

 I spent many hours researching and planning before I decided what type of root cellar to build and where to put it.
 And then spent some more time designing it.
-I relied heavily on information from the book Root Cellaring and also did some research on the Internet. by Mike and Nancy Bubel
+I relied heavily on information from the book by Mike and Nancy Bubel and also did some research on the Internet.
+Root Cellaring

 There are many different types of root cellars and many different methods of building them.
 Here I'll just be describing my personal experience in building one with access directly from the basement.

 Information about other types and methods, including some simpler and less expensive ones, can be readily found in the Bubels' book or on the Internet.
 I've provided some links at the end of this article.

 Important Elements of a Underground Root Cellar

 Size.
 Make the root cellar large enough for your future needs, since it cannot easily be enlarged in the future.
 I made mine large enough to put shelves with a depth of 18 inches around three sides and was very pleased with the result.